nietjoost/t4-zombieland-mod/README.md

 - Step 1: Download the file 'patch*mp_PS3*{version}.ff' on the GitHub page releases
 - Step 2: Go to the folder on the FTP: /dev_hdd0/game/BLES00354/USRDIR/english (BLES00354 or any COD: WAW game code)(english or any language)
 - Step 3: Delete the file patch_mp.ff
-- Step 4: Upload the downloaded file 'patch*mp_PS3*{version}.ff' to the directory and rename the file to 'patch_mp'.
+- Step 4: Upload the downloaded file 'patch*mp_PS3*{version}.ff' to the directory and rename the file to 'patch_mp.ff'.
 - Step 5: Start a Private Match or be the host in an online game to use the mod.

 ## Features